Kidney Cancer – Diagnosis, Symptoms, and Treatment

 - Abdominal renal mass felt on examination

-The presence of all three of these findings suggest locally advanced cancer.
+The presence of all three of these findings suggests locally advanced cancer.
 Patients may also develop symptoms related to local invasion or distant spread (metastasis) of the disease.
-This typically includes back or flank pain on the same side of the cancer.
+This typically includes back or flank pain on the same side of cancer.
 Metastatic disease is often associated with decreased appetite and weight loss.

 Occasionally, patients may develop dilated veins in the scrotum due to kidney cancer.
 This occurs because veins of the left scrotum drain into the left renal vein.
-When the renal vein becomes blocked off with a large kidney mass, this causes back up of blood into the scrotum.
+When the renal vein becomes blocked off with a large kidney mass, this causes backup of blood into the scrotum.

 Small solitary kidney masses are not reliably characterized as benign versus malignant on CT scans - these often require surgical removal for a definitive diagnosis.
 Renal cell carcinoma is staged based on the size of the tumor, presence of regional lymph node involvement, and whether or not there is distant metastasis (TNM staging system).
 Patients with distant metastasis have a poor prognosis.